defeat the enemy, strongholds and spiritual warfare

 Podcast vs. YouTube: Improve Quality

 Gillian: Quality is the second thing that helped my YouTube channel to grow.
-People think if they learn YouTube strategies and how the algorithm works, their channel will grow, but that’s not true.
-The most important thing is the quality of your videos which includes:
+People think their channel will grow if they learn YouTube strategies and how the algorithm works, but that’s not true.
+The most important thing is the quality of your videos, which includes:

 CONTENT QUALITY